This is a question for @maiki but I figured it makes sense to have it for all to see.

 └── projects

-is syncthing to mobile devices. notes
+media is syncthing to mobile devices. notes is all text.

 Almost all my time are spent in a web browser or terminal.
 The point being: nothing I do matters or is done better in Fedora over Ubuntu/Debian.